Super Science Friends: Specials (2016–18)

-Music Videos (2015-)

 Comics

 As a Kickstarter reward, a comic book titled Super Science Friends: 2099 was created in 2015.
 It is set in 2099 and follows Ada Lovelace as she reforms the aging Super Science Friends to help fight against the tyrannical Z3 who has taken over the world.

 In 2018, a comic book anthology titled Science Fiction was released featuring short stories about each of the characters.